Wasmtime engine.

 When a Node.js or Python tool executes in MCP, it relies on the operating system’s broad sandboxing (usually containerization like Docker).
 If a Python dependency is compromised, it could theoretically attempt full network escalation or escape.
 WASI flips the security model.
 WebAssembly is a memory-safe, purely mathematical compute format.
 By default, a.wasm module literally lacks the CPU instructions to talk to the operating system, disk, clock, or network.
 WASI is the strictly controlled bridge that re-introduces these features exactly, and only, when explicitly granted.

-The NMP Sandbox Lifecycle
+The LIOP Sandbox Lifecycle

 When an Agent Node injects a WebAssembly module into a Data Node, the following security barriers activate:1.
 Capability Verification